thalassa-cloud/terraform-provider-thalassa/docs/data-sources/regions.md

 ### Optional

-- `organisation` (String) The organisation to get the regions for.
+- `organisation_id` (String) The organisation to get the regions for.
 If not provided, the current organisation will be used.

 ### Read-Only